olimorris/persisted.nvim/README.md

 ### Callbacks

-The plugin allows for *before* and *after* callbacks to be executed before and after a session is saved.
-This is achieved via the `before_save` and `after_save` configuration options.
-For example:
+The plugin allows for *before* and *after* callbacks to be executed in relation to a session being saved.
+This is achieved via the `before_save` and `after_save` configuration options:

 ```lua
 require("persisted").setup({